Convert handwriting into text

 Training data challenge

 Converting handwritten script to typed text continues to be one of the most vexing challenges in data science.
 A model that can automatically recognize and digitize handwritten notes and segment text within lists requires a complex deep learning neural network and a large dataset composed of millions of handwriting samples.
-Our AI and machine learning developers took up the gauntlet.
+Our AI software development and machine learning experts took up the gauntlet.

 - research + development